ballerina-platform/module-ballerina-kubernetes/samples/sample10/README.md

     ```
 ### How to run:

 1. Compile the project.
-Command to run kubernetes artifacts will be printed on success:
+Command to deploy kubernetes artifacts will be printed on build success.
 ```bash
 sample10$> ballerina build -a
 Compiling source